mattzamudio/EINA-EFL-data-type-library/README.md

 # Introduction
 This repository is a collection of documents I have edited and written for Englightenment open-source software.
-Each of these files are small pieces of the Enlightenment Foundation Libraries, or EFL, which powers millions of systems including:
+These files are small pieces of the Enlightenment Foundation Libraries, or EFL, which powers millions of systems including:
 * Samsung Galaxy Wearables
 * Samsung Smart TVs (such as the Class Q9F QLED 4K TV)
 * Smart Refrigerators (such as the Samsung Family Hub)